 Companies that provide employment services in Vermont must apply for a license prior to doing business.
 Depending on the services offered, businesses may need to apply for more than one license type, and in some cases, an individual license will be required as well.

-Vermont Employment Services Company Licenses
+Vermont Employment and Business Support Services Company Licenses

 Vermont Employee Leasing Company License

 Annually at least 60 days before the expiration date of the license.

 Notice of Employee Leasing Agreement

 Within 10 days after the agreement is executed and within 10 days after an agreement is terminated.

 Employee leasing companies must notify the department when contracts with clients are executed or terminated.

 Companies acting as employment agencies in Vermont must obtain the following licenses before offering employment services.
 Applications usually require proof of incorporation or a certificate of authority.